haosulab/ManiSkill/docs/source/user_guide/getting_started/quickstart.md

 gym.make("PickCube-v1", robot_uids="fetch")
 ```

-You may also notice the argument is `robot_uids` plural, this is because we also support tasks with multiple robots.
+You may also notice the argument is `robot_uids` plural, this is because we also support tasks with multiple robots which can be done by passing in tuple like `robot_uids=("fetch", "fetch", "panda")`.

 ## GPU Parallelized/Vectorized Tasks